Otumian-empire/swift-python/exercise5a.md

 ## Analysis

-To analyse the sample problem above, there are basically three things we need to lookout for in the given problem.
+To analyse the sample problem above, there are three things we need to look out for in the given problem.
 These are:

 1. the input
 1. the output